File Formats#

 • Metadata: arr.metadata["si"] contains raw ScanImage headers

-• Axial Registration: suite3d-based z-plane registration
+• Axial Registration: phase-correlation z-plane registration (see compute_axial_shifts)

 LBMArray#